nikosdion/joomla_com_upgrader/README.md

 * Namespace all of your MVC (Model, Controller, View and Table) classes and place them into the appropriate directories.
 * Refactor and namespace helper classes.
 * Change static type hints in PHP code and docblocks.
+* Refactor and namespace HTML helper classes into HTML services.

 **What I would like to add**
-* Refactor and namespace HTML helper classes into services.
-  * Stored in <root>/helpers/html
-  * The <root> always has a views directory
-  * The class name starts with JHtml
 * Refactor and namespace custom form field classes.
 * Refactor and namespace custom form rule classes.
 * Refactor static getInstance calls to the base model and table classes.